WarStalkeR/FFU-TL/README.md

 14) Debug target will create only DLL file in BepInEx's folder, while Release target will also create monomod patched WTF_modded.exe in game's dir.
 15) Launch it via BepInEx.NetLauncher.exe.
 Optionally in steam you can set Launch Option for WTF to: %command%\..\BepInEx.NetLauncher.exe %command%

-Note: for some reason, while game is launched via BepInEx.NetLauncher.exe, it doesn't work with blacktea's WTF Mod Loader.
+**Important Note**: for some reason, while game is launched via *BepInEx.NetLauncher.exe*, it doesn't work with blacktea's WTF Mod Loader (and other DLL mods that injected/loaded as *objects* and converted via *as*).
 So use Launcher version only if you do some coding/debugging.
-For normal playthrough play game via WTF_modded.exe.
+For normal playthrough play game via *WTF_modded.exe*